The Million-More Mission of Civitas Learning

-Together with our growing community of partners, we are making the most of the world’s learning data to help a million more students per year by 2025 learn well and finish strong.
+Together with our growing community of customers, we are making the most of the world’s learning data to help a million more students per year by 2025 learn well and finish strong.

 In accomplishing our mission, we narrow the gap in the number of graduates our country needs in order to compete and to improve the prospects of striving students in higher education.
 The United States must produce roughly one million more graduates a year by 2025 to ensure the country has the skilled workers and entrepreneurial leaders it needs–not to mention more deeply engaged and informed citizens.1 Of the 30 million students in higher education today, about half will graduate, with huge disparities based on the income levels of incoming students.
 Today, a child born poor in the United States is more likely to remain poor than at any time in our nation’s history.
 For the first time, we are seeing younger generations that will be less educated than their elders.
 Many other nations outperform us in economic mobility and education attainment.2 In addition, there are 37 million adults with some college and no credential, many eager to finish what they started.3 As daunting as the challenge of one million more graduates sounds, we can reach the goal together by helping our community colleges and universities improve outcomes for current students, and find creative new pathways for returning students.
 Indeed, analysts argue that reaching this goal would increase today’s annual output of associate and bachelor’s degree-holders by about 3.5 percent4 a year for the next decade.
 That’s achievable.